Do your employees fully understand company goals and what is expected of them? Do they know how far they’ve come or what actions to take?

 People need to see progress as it happens.
 When they reach a milestone, they need to enjoy success right then and there.

-Many B2B companies are using tools like business intelligence software and dashboards to help them reach goals.
+Many B2B companies are using tools like CRM systems and business intelligence software and dashboards to help them reach goals.
 These tools do the work of measuring progress and informing people of events as they happen.
 This includes:

 - Knowing where you are heading